MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/access-database.md

 ### Import Access database to Power BI Desktop

-In some cases, you may get a `The 'Microsoft.ACE.OLEDB.12.0' provider is not registered` error when attempting to import an Access database file to Power BI Desktop.
-This error may be caused by using mismatched bit versions of Power BI Desktop and the Access Database Engine 2016 OLEDB provider.
+In some cases, you might get a `The 'Microsoft.ACE.OLEDB.12.0' provider is not registered` error when attempting to import an Access database file to Power BI Desktop.
+This error can be caused by using mismatched bit versions of Power BI Desktop and the Access Database Engine 2016 OLEDB provider.
 For more information about how you can fix this mismatch, go to [Troubleshoot importing Access and Excel .xls files in Power BI Desktop](/power-bi/connect-data/desktop-access-database-errors).